 Add your state extension payment to any estimated tax paid.
-Report the total on Schedule 5, line 3.
+Report it on Schedule 5, line 3.

-Remember, 90 percent of the tax due to Indiana must still be paid by April 15, 2013.
+Remember, 90 percent of the tax due to Indiana must still be paid by April 17, 2012.
 Interest will be due on any tax that remains unpaid during the extension period.

 Military personnel on duty outside of the United States and Puerto Rico on the filing due date are allowed an automatic 60 day extension of time to file.
-A statement must be enclosed with the return verifying that you were outside of the United States or Puerto Rico on April 15, 2013.
+A statement must be enclosed with the return verifying that you were outside of the United States or Puerto Rico on April 17, 2012.